-Nice capture Ed.
+Thanks for looking.Nice capture Ed.

 Thanks for sharing.

-Heh, heh!
+I have the grid screen in my F100.
+Very nice!Heh, heh!
 A good one and good for a chuckle.
 You do know why I like the grid lines in the N80!

 I was so unhappy that when I went to buy an FM3a they were no longer available new in the US.
 But I kept on looking and found this one in pretty much new condition and have been in love with it ever since.
-If it were the only camera I owned, I'd be happy I think.
+If it were the only camera I owned, I'd be happy I think.I want that camera!

 Oh wait...Nikon is giving up film...

-Nikon is the only major digital company to offer a current top end film camera - and the F6 is a beaut!
-I do wish their FM10 was more like the FM3a though!
+I started thinking the same thing after using my parents' OM-2N ... man an old "real" film camera is just wonderful to hold :866:I do wish their FM10 was more like the FM3a though!
 I think mechanical wonders are a bygone thing, so treasure it, but work it hard as well!